kh-satyam/BankingManagementSocketProgramming/README.md

 # BankingManagementSocketProgramming
-Banking Management System project simulates banking management allowing functionalities like creating and managing joint and single accounts and admin interface in C programming language.Purpose of this project is learning socket programming,process management,file management,record locking,system calls,shared memory,signalsetc concepts of LINUX or c.
+Banking Management System project simulates banking management allowing functionalities like creating and managing joint and single accounts and admin interface in C programming language.Purpose of this project is learning socket programming,process management,file management,record locking,system calls,shared memory,signals,etc concepts of LINUX or c.

 Currently socket runs in Unix domain only,it can be easily configured by changing few lines of code,so that client can connect to server using IP provided by the server.